sodadata/docs/soda/quick-start-end-user.md

 ## Deploy a Soda Agent

-The Soda Agent is a tool that empowers Soda platform users to securely access data sources to scan for data quality.
+The Soda Agent is a tool that empowers Soda Cloud users to securely access data sources to scan for data quality.
 Create a Kubernetes cluster in a cloud services provider environment, then use Helm to deploy a Soda Agent in the cluster.

 Access the exhaustive deployment instructions for the cloud services provider you use.
 * [Amazon Elastic Kubernetes Service (EKS)]({% link soda-agent/deploy-aws.md %})